TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/fortran/index.md

 [Reverse String](https://sampleprograms.io/projects/reverse-string) in [Fortran](https://sampleprograms.io/languages/fortran) was written by:

 - Mallikarjuna S J
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 19 2023 22:24:49.
+The solution was first committed on Oct 27 2020 09:31:11.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution